shiftylilbastrd/Necroparlor/PROJECT_STATUS.md

     outage timestamps to check for CPU-contention correlation as an alternate/additional cause.
   - **Not yet resolved** - waiting on results from the 5V test.

+- **[RESOLVED, 2026-09-14] SD card migrated: 16GB SanDisk Class 4 ->
+  64GB PNY Elite-X (UHS-I U3, A1, V30)**
+  - Motivation: the old card's small capacity and old Class-4 controller were both a real concern for a 24/7 project writing to SQLite every ~15s (see the card-comparison discussion earlier the same day) - 64GB with an A1 rating gives much more headroom for the database, logs, and timelapse frames, plus a controller better suited to sustained small random writes.
+  - Method: `rpi-clone` (github.com/billw2/rpi-clone), run on the Pi itself against the new card attached via a USB reader while the old card stayed the boot device - avoided a full from-scratch OS/deps/ systemd/sudoers setup entirely, just a straight clone. rpi-clone auto-extended the destination partition to fill the card (57.4G) as part of the clone itself - no separate `raspi-config` expand step needed.
+  - **First clone attempt was interrupted, not a real failure**: the user's PC restarted mid-clone, killing the PuTTY/SSH session (and with it the foreground `rpi-clone` process via SIGHUP) partway through.
+This left `/dev/sda2` mounted at `/mnt/clone` with nothing to clean it up, which then blocked the next attempt with "target is busy" until the leftover mount (`/mnt/clone/boot/firmware` nested under `/mnt/clone`) was manually unmounted. **Lesson for next time**: always run `rpi-clone` inside `tmux` (`sudo apt install -y tmux` if not already present) so a dropped connection can't strand it - `tmux attach` picks the exact same session back up instead of losing the run.
+  - **Real bug, found the hard way over two failed boots**: `rpi-clone` reliably updates `/etc/fstab`'s PARTUUID for the new card (confirmed correct both times, root AND `/boot/firmware` lines) but does **NOT** reliably update `/boot/firmware/cmdline.txt`'s `root=PARTUUID=...` - the log only ever printed one generic "Editing .../etc/fstab PARTUUID..." line, never a matching one for `cmdline.txt`, across two separate full clone runs.
+Left uncorrected, the cloned card boots the kernel but then hangs forever looking for a root partition by the OLD card's PARTUUID, which doesn't exist once you're booted standalone on the new card - no HDMI needed to see it, it just never comes up on the network/SSH.
+Diagnosed and fixed **without a monitor**, using the old (still-intact) 16GB card as a known-good fallback to boot into: swap old card back in, boot, SSH in, mount the new card's partitions via the USB reader, and directly compare `cat cmdline.txt`'s PARTUUID against `lsblk -o NAME,PARTUUID /dev/sda`'s real value.
+Took two rounds to get exactly right - the first manual edit dropped the `-02` partition-number suffix entirely (`root=PARTUUID=e8626dc3` instead of `root=PARTUUID=e8626dc3-02`), which matches neither partition and produces the identical hang.
+    **Lesson for next time, and for any future rpi-clone use on this project**: always manually check (and if needed, fix) `/boot/firmware/cmdline.txt`'s `root=PARTUUID=` against the new
+    card's actual partition PARTUUID (`lsblk -o NAME,PARTUUID`) before trusting a clone to boot standalone - don't rely on the fstab edit alone as proof cmdline.txt was also handled.
+  - **Confirmed working, 2026-09-14**: booted clean on the 64GB card, dashboard reports 48.1GB free (consistent with the auto-extended 57.4G partition minus ~5.3G used by the OS/project - no data loss, nothing left to redo).
+  - Old 16GB SanDisk card is now a spare/backup, untouched throughout this whole process.